jeffbartelli/cs50w-capstone/README.md

 - Created the splash page
 - Addressed mobile responsiveness issues
 - Added position sticky to the dashboard so it's always visible
+- Added code to prevent duplicate item names within a category
+- Discovered newly created items do not have an event listener attached to the update button.
+Spent some time finding a fix for this.

 [Back to Top](#table-of-contents)